hoodmane/spectralsequence_file_formats/README.md

+# Spectral Sequence File Formats

 We need several file formats:
-A Spectral sequence chart file format for the display and a spectral sequences binary format for binary data from the back end.
+1. A Spectral sequence chart file format for the display
+2. A Spectral sequences data format for binary linear algebra data.
-A Steenrod module file format (maybe also handle modules over other algebras?)
+3. A Steenrod module file format (maybe also handle modules over other algebras?)
+4. A chain complex format for derived modules (maybe joint with the Steenrod module file format?).
+5. A run config format for the resolver?

+I think we should try to distinguish between (1) Mathematical data defining a module and (2) configuration data saying what the resolver should do with the data.

-The front end format should be suitable for handling in python, javascript (for browser), and lua (for lualatex).
+The chart format should be suitable for handling in python, javascript (for browser), and lua (for lualatex).
+It would be good if it is possible to manipulate the module format without Rust bindings, but that is negotiable.
-The back end format can be a bit more flexible because I expect all access to be through a foreign function interface to Rust, so the only concern is that it should be as backwards / forwards compatible as possible.
+I expect all access to the back end format go through a foreign function interface to Rust.

-We need to consider carefully the tradeoffs between making breaking changes and preserving mistakes.
-In interest of obtaining forwards compatibility it would be a good idea to come up with an extensive list of reserved keywords.
+We need to consider the tradeoffs between making breaking changes and preserving mistakes.
+In interest of obtaining forwards compatibility it would be a good idea to come up with an extensive list of reserved keywords and to require editors / viewers to crash as often as possible.